 - Ureteropelvic junction obstruction

-- Urologic neoplasms, including testicular cancer, bladder and renal masses, including Wilm's tumor
+- Urologic and retroperitoneal tumors, including testicular, bladder and renal masses

 - Vesicoureteral reflux